dgarage/NBXplorer/README.md

 This explorer is not intended to be exposed to the internet; it should be used as an infrastructure tool for tracking the UTXOs of your own service.

-## What about alternatives to NBXplorer?

-1. `Electrum wallet` requires an unpruned node with indexing, which is space-intensive and may be difficult to sync.
-2. `Electrum wallet` only supports a single cryptocurrency on a single server.
-If you are an exchange, you would end up running multiple versions of barely maintained Electrum instances.
-3. `Personal Electrum Server` supports only a single wallet.
-4. `Electrum protocol` is cumbersome for HD wallets.
-5. `Bitcoin Core RPC` is inflexible and difficult to use.
-It also scales poorly when a wallet has too many addresses or UTXOs.
-6. `Bitcoin Core RPC` supports multiple wallets but isn't designed to handle thousands of them.
-Having too many wallets will not scale.
-7. While NBXplorer exposes an [API](https://dgarage.github.io/NBXplorer/), it also allows you to query the data using the most expressive and flexible language designed for this purpose: [SQL](./docs/docs/Postgres-Schema.md).
-8. Alternative SaaS infrastructure providers depend on third parties, forcing you to compromise your privacy by sharing financial information while relinquishing control over API changes and service level agreements (SLAs).

 ## Typical usage

 You start by [Creating a wallet (hot wallet)](https://dgarage.github.io/NBXplorer/#tag/Derivations/operation/GenerateWallet), or [Tracking a derivation scheme (cold wallet)](https://dgarage.github.io/NBXplorer/#tag/Derivations/operation/Track).